 2. Toilet Paper In the Trash.
-This is another way to save tank space.
+Another way to save tank space.

 3. Dump Frequently.
 Since I volunteered to dump for one year, I dump every two to three days regardless of how full the tank is.
-Frequent dumps help keep unpleasant odors to a minimum.
+Frequent dumps keep unpleasant odors to a minimum.

 4. Chemical Free.
-To keep the camper van from smelling like a portable bathroom, we choose not to use chemicals.
+To keep the RV from smelling like a portable bathroom, we choose not to use chemicals.
 By following rules number 1 – 3, we don’t need the chemicals.
 We will add half a cup of distilled white vinegar to the cassette after each dump to keep it clean and odor free.

 5. Keep the Lid Down.
 Avoid the “splash” by making sure the lid is down before opening the valve blade.
-Sometimes pressure can build in the holding tank that can result in splashing.
+Pressure can build in the holding tank that can result in splashing.
 You don’t want to end up in the splash zone!

 6. Cleanliness is Next to Godliness.
 Prevent unpleasant odors by cleaning the toilet and tanks regularly.

 7. An Ounce of Prevention is Worth a Pound of Cure.
 Read the manual and follow the maintenance recommendations.
 The valve blade and seal need regular maintenance especially with frequent use.

 The cassette toilet is extremely easy to use as long as we follow the rules.
 The portable waste holding tank is simple to operate and can be easily replaced unlike a traditional holding tank.
 The system also makes dumping more convenient and we have more options.